wazo-platform/wazo-doc/source/cti_client/xlets/conference.rst

 Usage
 =====

-The *Conference room list* tab show all available conference rooms configured on the XiVO.
+The *Conference room list* tab show all available conference rooms configured on the Wazo.
 The user can click on a conference number to join the conference.
 When a user joins a conference, his phone will ring and the conference will be joined when the user answers the phone.